 The following day-trip activities require training, a commitment to attend multiple trips to the same location throughout the year, working as part of a team, and some hiking ability.
 Four-wheel drive vehicles may be needed to access some sites.

 This activity is perfect for volunteers willing to get wet and dirty in search of secret springs and other amazing fountains of life scattered throughout our Sky Islands.
 You will join a small team and hike in to monitor your adopted spring site on a regular basis, five times a year.
 Ease of access, hiking distance and difficulty vary depending on each site.
 Specialized skills in plant and animal identification are a plus, but not necessary.
-There is no training workshop required for this activity – you learn on the job!
+We hold occasional training workshop for this activity, but you can also learn on the job!

 We are seeking adventurous, eager-to-learn naturalists, to monitor the presence and movement of wildlife by finding their tracks, scat and other sign.
 After completing four days of field training, volunteers form teams of 3-4 wildlife trackers and adopt a 1.5 mile long survey route.
 You may need to walk up to 3 or 4 miles round trip in sandy washes or along dirt roads.
-Surveys are every six weeks, totaling nine surveys per year.
-To accommodate volunteers’ busy lives, teams can schedule their survey within a two-week window.
+Surveys occur 5 times a year and coincide with the 5 seasons in our Sky Island region: Winter, Spring, Dry Summer, Wet Summer, and Fall.
+To accommodate volunteers’ busy lives, teams can schedule their survey within a twenty three day window.
 We offer two training workshops each year, in spring and fall, open to anyone who wishes to learn.
 Our Wildlife Tracking Workshops teach you how to identify animal tracks and sign and to document what you discover, in addition to learning wildlife camera monitoring and the natural history of native wildlife.
 Check our calendar of events and keep an eye on our email announcements to learn when the next workshop will take place.